 That’s fine, though.
 There’s a well-known bias against kidlit in adult literary circles and I don’t waste my time defending my profession to people who don’t know what they’re talking about.

 Second, though, and more problematic, is that I worked in publishing and concerned myself with ideas of market and audience and sales hooks and all that unsavory business.
 I can’t help it.
 As an agent, saleability and hook is just how I think.
 People were very quick to brand me a corporate sellout.
+(The battle of business vs. art rages on in creative writing MFA classrooms, as you can imagine.)
 More on that later.

 While I did have trouble fitting in, for the above reasons, I can say that I found workshop useful and that I met one of my dear mentors through the program.
 I also either started or finished several manuscripts over the course of the two-year MFA, and improved with each one.
 How much of this was the program and how much was it my growing experience in agenting and publishing?
 Hard to say.
 How much of it was the MFA and how much of it was my own writing habits?
 Also hard to say.